8888 Uprising: September

 During the September congress of 1988, 90% of party delegates (968 out of 1080) voted for a multi-party system of government.
-The BSPP announced they would be organising an election, but the opposition parties called for their immediate resignation from government, allowing an interim government to organise elections.
+The Burma Socialist Programme Party (BSPP) announced they would be organising an election, but the opposition parties called for their immediate resignation from government, allowing an interim government to organise elections.
 After the BSPP rejected both demands, protesters again took to the streets on 12 September 1988.
 Nu promised elections within a month, proclaiming a provisional government.
 Meanwhile, the police and army began fraternising with the protesters.
 The movement had reached an impasse relying on three hopes: daily demonstrations to force the regime to respond to their demands, encouraging soldiers to defect and appealing to an international audience in the hope that United Nations or United States troops would arrive.
 Some Tatmadaw did defect, but only in limited numbers, mostly from the Navy.
 Stephen Solarz who had experienced the recent democracy protests in the Philippines and South Korea arrived in Burma in September encouraging the regime to reform, which echoed the policy of the United States government towards Burma.

 By mid-September, the protests grew more violent and lawless, with soldiers deliberately leading protesters into skirmishes that the army easily won.
 Protesters demanded more immediate change, and distrusted steps for incremental reform.

 SLORC coup and crackdown

 On 18 September 1988, the military retook power in the country.
-General Saw Maung repealed the 1974 constitution and established the State Law and Order Restoration Council (SLORC), "imposing more Draconian measures than Ne Win had imposed."
+General Saw Maung repealed the 1974 constitution and established the State Law and Order Restoration Council (SLORC), "imposing more draconian measures than Ne Win had imposed."
 After Maung had imposed martial law, the protests were violently broken up.
 The government announced on the state-run radio that the military had assumed power in the people's interest, "in order to bring a timely halt to the deteriorating conditions on all sides all over the country."
 Tatmadaw troops went through cities throughout Burma, indiscriminately firing on protestors.

 Although an exact body count has not been determined as bodies were often cremated, it is estimated that within the first week of securing power, 1,000 students, monks, and schoolchildren were killed, and another 500 were killed whilst protesting outside the United States embassy – footage caught by a cameraman nearby who distributed the footage to the world's media.
 Maung described the dead as "looters".
 Protestors were also pursued into the jungle and some students took up training on the country's borders with Thailand.

 By the end of September, there were around 3,000 estimated deaths and unknown number of injured, with 1,000 deaths in Rangoon alone.
 At this point in time, Aung San Suu Kyi appealed for help.
 On 21 September, the government had regained control of the country, with the movement effectively collapsing in October.
 By the end of 1988, it was estimated that 10,000 people, including protesters and soldiers, had been killed.